The Complete Guide to Treasure Hunting

 must have tool for every treasure hunter’s equipment arsenal!
 If you are

 serious about treasure hunting, the EZ RES PRO is for you!

-With the Terra EZ Res Pro, there are no Gimmicks, Just Results!
+With the EZ Pro Resistivity Survey Meter, there are no Gimmicks, Just Results!

 Terra Exploration Group

 Garrett’s Three “Be’s” of Treasure Hunting

 Charles Garrett, Master Treasure Hunter and Author, Offers Basics for Beginners